villagealchemist/pearson-coefficient-movie-recommender/README.md

-# Project 1: Movie Recommender
+# Project 1 Part 2: Movie Recommender
-For this project, you will implement a simple movie recommender that makes recommendations to a given user based on what "similar" users liked in the past.
-Such approach is called collaborative filtering.
-Different algorithms can be used to compute similarity between a pair of users given their movie ratings.
-We will use Pearson correlation.
-You will store movie ratings data in a custom data structure built using linked lists.
-The description of the project is on the course website on Canvas (under Assignments/Project 1).
+For this part of the project, you need to fill in code in classes UserNode, UsersList and MovieRecommender.
+Please see the description on Canvas.
+You would also need to replace the provided RatingsList class with the one you wrote for project 1 part 1.